Jon Connington - by Filipe Ferreira

 A Dance with Dragons (POV)

-Lord Jon Connington, Lord of Griffin's Roost, was the head of House Connington and for a time Hand of the King to Aerys II Targaryen.
-Jon was one of the few close friends of Rhaegar Targaryen.
-He had no brothers.
-After failing to defeat Robert Baratheon he fled in exile to Essos where he is believed to have drank himself to death.
+Jon Connington, also known as Griff, was the Lord of Griffin's Roost, the head of House Connington, towards the end of the reign of King Aerys II Targaryen, and he served for a short time as Hand of the King to Aerys during Robert's Rebellion.
+Jon was one of the friends of Prince Rhaegar Targaryen, and served at the court of King's Landing during the years before he became Hand.
+After failing to defeat Lord Robert Baratheon during the Battle of the Bells, Jon was sent into exile to Essos, where he is believed to have drank himself to death.

-Jon Connington is the only surviving son of Armond Connington, Lord of Griffin's Roost, and his wife.
-He served as a squire in King's Landing along with Prince Rhaegar Targaryen.
-He danced with Ashara Dayne at the Tourney at Harrenhal and was unhorsed at a tourney held at Storm's End by Ser Barristan Selmy.
+Jon Connington was the only son of Armond Connington, Lord of Griffin's Roost, and his wife.
+Jon served as a squire in King's Landing, first alongside Prince Rhaegar Targaryen and later for the crown prince.
+Jon was the most headstrong of the lordlings around Rhaegar.

-Exactly when Connington became aware of Rhaegar’s son Aegon Targaryen's survival is not mentioned.
-He went along with Varys's scheme for Prince Aegon's sake but he never liked it.
-The rumors of his disgrace and death reached Westeros and successfully convinced everyone involved in the game of thrones that he was dead and gone, enabling him to focus on raising and protecting "Young Griff" in the guise of his father, "Griff".
-Connington recalls that Varys was adamant about the need for secrecy.
+While Jon went along with Varys's scheme for Prince Aegon's sake, he believed it a dishonorable slight and resented the shameful lie of his death.
+Varys, however, was adamant about the need for secrecy.
+The rumors of Jon's disgrace and death eventually reached Westeros and convinced everyone that he was dead, enabling him to focus on raising and protecting "Young Griff" in the guise of his father, "Griff", during the past twelve years.

 A Dance with Dragons